-I was talking with father recently about my writing workshops.
+I was talking with my father recently about my writing workshops.
 I’m finishing the last touches on the first one and hope to finally make it available for registration any day now.
 (Famous last words.)

 I explained that even though people signed up for the workshops knowing they would do 15-30 minutes a day of homework, some people didn’t do the homework.
 Dad said that they were lazy.